zack-bitcoin/amoveo/docs/other_blockchains/numerai.md

 Numerai is different from other blockchain finance projects in that it doesn't depend on an oracle.

-Usually when a person wants to sell information, they do this by making a trade in some market.
+Usually if Bob wants to sell information, he do this by making a trade in some market.
 For example, by buying leveraged options.

 Numerai proposes a new mechanism for selling information.
-First the seller needs to build up a reputation by giving away information for free.
+First Bob needs to build up a reputation by giving away information for free.
-Then they take the info feed private, and sell access to it.
+Then Bob takes the info feed private, and sells access to it.
 There is a "griefing factor" for each private feed.
-The person selling info chooses their own griefing it to attract customers.
+Bob chooses his own griefing factor to balance attract customers and taking profit.
-If the griefing factor is 1:5, that means that anyone who burns $1 can cause $5 of the information seller's money to be burned.
+If the griefing factor is 1:5, that means that anyone who burns $1 can cause $5 of Bob's money to be burned.

 Summary: